eternalxlks/eternalxlks.github.io/README.md

 Hello!
 I am eternalxlks or A3+++.
 You will find out more about me in my website.
-Nobody can change the code and distribute this as it is copyrighted and you need my permission to do this.
 Here's the link:  <https://eternalxlks.github.io>.